The assessors will score all of your questions except question 1 which is not scored.

 Please note information from the finances section will be used to support the assessment of this question.
 Proposed costs stated in this section must match those entered in the finance summary on your application.

-Question 9.
-Commercial potential (scored out of 20)
+Question 8.
+Commercial potential

 What is the commercial potential of your project?
 You must focus on your proposed customer’s needs.